True and False Assurance

 Why is true assurance so central to the Christian life?
-As followers of Christ, we can and should know that we are now Children of God!
-We can and should know that we have been set free from sin and death!
-But, as Dr. Martyn Lloyd-Jones explains in this sermon on Ephesians 6:10-13, there is a false assurance that leads to death.
-This is when men who do not know Jesus and who do not believe in His Gospel are blinded by the devil and tricked into believing that they are saved.
+Followers of Christ can and should know that they are now children of God and have been set free from sin and death.
+But, as Dr. Martyn Lloyd-Jones explains in this sermon on Ephesians 6:10–13 titled “True and False Assurances,” there is a false assurance that leads to death.
+This is when people who do not know Jesus and who do not believe in His gospel are blinded by the devil and tricked into believing that they are saved.
 All Christians must examine themselves to see if they truly know God.
-Because many in the Church have either given only an intellectual assent to the Gospel, while others are so caught up in an emotional experience that they have deceived themselves.
+Many in the church have given only an intellectual assent to the gospel, while others are so caught up in an emotional experience that they have deceived themselves.
 The answer is to look to Scripture and its main descriptions of what it means to be a true Christian.
-This sermon contains the timeless of message of the need not only of salvation, but also of a true and biblically grounded assurance that should give all of God’s children a lasting and steadfast hope in Jesus Christ.
+This sermon contains the timeless message of the need not only of salvation, but also of a true and biblically grounded assurance that should give all of God’s children a lasting and steadfast hope in Jesus Christ.

 Additional Scripture Translations

 Ephesians 6:10-13, New American Standard Bible

 The Armor of God

 10Finally, be strong in the Lord and in the strength of His might.
 11Put on the full armor of God, so that you will be able to stand firm against the schemes of the devil.
 12For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.
 13Therefore, take up the full armor of God, so that you will be able to resist on the evil day, and having done everything, to stand firm.